rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/example-scenarios/_index.md

 1. First, an administrator creates a template which specifies the Kubernetes version as 1.14 and marks all other settings as **Allow User Override**.
 1. Then the administrator makes the template public and turns on template enforcement.

 **Result:** All Rancher users in the organization have access to the template.
-All users except for administrators are required to use a template when creating new clusters.
+All new clusters created by [standard users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) use Kubernetes 1.14 and they are unable to use a different Kubernetes version.

-In this way, the administrators can enforce the Kubernetes version across the organization, while still allowing end users to configure everything else.
+In this way, the administrators enforce the Kubernetes version across the organization, while still allowing end users to configure everything else.

 # Templates for Basic and Advanced Users

 Let's say an organization has both basic and advanced users.
-Adminstrators want the basic users to be required to use a template, while the advanced users and administrators can create their clusters however they want.
+Adminstrators want the basic users to be required to use a template, while the advanced users and administrators create their clusters however they want.

-1. First, an administrator turns on [RKE template enforcement.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/enforcement/#requiring-new-clusters-to-use-a-cluster-template) This means that every non-administrator in Rancher will need to use an RKE template when they create a cluster.
+1. First, an administrator turns on [RKE template enforcement.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/enforcement/#requiring-new-clusters-to-use-a-cluster-template) This means that every [standard user]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) in Rancher will need to use an RKE template when they create a cluster.
 1. The administrator then creates two templates:

   - One template for basic users, with almost every option specified except for access keys